remult/remult/docs/tutorials/react-next/database.md

    If no `DATABASE_URL` has found, it'll just fallback to our local JSON files.

 ::: tip Database configurations
-You can set more options using the `configuration` property.
+You can set more options using the `configuration` property, for example `ssl` and others.

 ```ts
 createPostgresDataProvider({